FaceCam

 - Multi-Role Dashboard (Owner, Admin, Marshal, Player)

-- vMix & OBS Browser Source with Instant Player Switching
+- vMix and OBS Browser Source with Instant Player Switching

 - Simulcast Pipeline with Adaptive Layer Switching